Founders Pledge: Members

-Entrepreneurs signing up to Founders Pledge enter a legally binding commitment to donate a portion of their personal proceeds on liquidity to charity.
-The minimum commitment is 2%, though on average entrepreneurs commit around 7%.
+Entrepreneurs signing up to Founders Pledge enter a commitment to donate a portion of their personal proceeds upon liquidity to charity.
+The minimum commitment is 2%, though entrepreneurs commit around 7% on average.
 Comparing several donation pledging initiatives, Vox writes that Founders Pledge forces The Giving Pledge "to compete for the mindshare of today’s tech community".

 A complete list of members is available on the Founders Pledge website.
 Notable members of Founders Pledge include the following: